MyCheckout hosted payment pages

 - Published with unpublished changes: the page is live, but the changes you made afterwards are not live

-- The template you chose
+- The chosen template

 - Latest change: who altered the page when?

-- The ID of the page which you do need to put in the variant field of the HostedCheckoutSpecificInput data element in the Create Hosted Checkout Server API method that you use to start the hosted process for a customer
+- The ID of the page which you do need to put in the variant field of the HostedCheckoutSpecificInput data element in the Create Hosted Checkout Server API method, that you use to start the hosted process for a customer

 - Actions: the actions you can take: